What is a soakaway and could it help protect your property from flooding and waterlogging?

 - Cost-effective to install, and can be retrofitted relatively easily

-- It camouflages into your garden without any ugly manhole covers.
+- It camouflages into your garden without any ugly manhole covers

-However, it's worth noting that while soakaways are low maintenance and reliable as the drainage is natural, if they go wrong for any reason, it could lead to potential issues.
-The cons of soakaways include:
+Whilst soakaways indeed are low maintenance and reliable, as the drainage is natural, if they go wrong for any reason, it could lead to potential issues.

-- If a soakaway isn't far enough from the home, or isn't draining correctly, this could cause issues for the home's foundations
+- If a soakaway isn't far enough from the home or isn't draining correctly, this could cause issues for the home's foundations

-- Soakaways aren't suitable for poor draining soil.
+- Soakaways aren't suitable for poor draining soil

 How do I know if my garden is suitable for a soakaway?